MattiaSparacino/GitTutorial/README.md

-Comprehensive Git Tutorial for CS Students Introduction
+Comprehensive Git Tutorial for CS Students:

+Introduction:

 This tutorial is crafted for computer science students embarking on the journey of understanding and utilizing Git, the cornerstone of modern version control systems.
 By integrating a small coding project, this guide aims not only to teach the commands but also to provide a context for their application, ensuring students are well-equipped to use Git in their future projects.

-Prerequisites
+Prerequisites:

 Before we begin, ensure you have:

-Git installed on your computer.
-Installation guides for different operating systems can be found at Git's official site.
+- Git is installed on your computer

+Installation guides for different operating systems can be found at Git's official site:
-A basic understanding of the command line interface (CLI).
+- A basic understanding of the command line interface (CLI).
-A text editor (VSCode, Sublime Text, Atom, etc.) installed.
+- A text editor (VSCode, Sublime Text, Atom, etc.) installed.
-Setting Up Your First Git Repository
+- Setting Up Your First Git Repository
-Installation Check and Configuration
+- Installation Check and Configuration

 First, verify that Git is correctly installed and then configure your user information.

 Verify Installation: Open your terminal or command prompt and type: